QuickBooks Blog

 • Opening Stock: Is the beginning inventory of goods that were left unsold in the previous financial year.

-• Purchases: These are the additional purchases of raw materials to be converted into finished goods in case of manufacturers and additional finished goods in case of retailers.
+• Purchases: These are the additional purchases of raw materials that will be converted into finished goods, in case of manufacturers, and additional finished goods, in case of retailers.

-• Purchase Returns and Allowances: Purchase returns refer to the items that are returned to the suppliers.
-Whereas, allowances refer to any additional benefit received from the suppliers like rebates.
+• Purchase Returns and Allowances: Purchase returns refer to the items that are returned to the suppliers, while, allowances refer to any additional benefit, like rebates, that you've received from the suppliers.

 • Purchase Discounts: These refer to the discounts received from the suppliers in the supply chain that help in further reducing the costs.
 Reduced costs mean an increase in your company profits.

-• Freight-In: This refers to the cost incurred on transportation in order to bring the raw materials to the place of production (manufacturing unit) in order to produce the finished products.
+• Freight-In: This refers to the cost incurred on transportation in order to bring the raw materials to the place of production in order to produce the finished products.

 • Closing Stock: Closing Stock is the ending inventory of goods that remains unsold at the end of the current financial year.

-Following are some of the basic examples that would help you in explaining how to calculate COGS using the COGS Formula extended.
-Let’s consider the example of Benedictt Company that manufactures T-Shirts.
+The following are some of the basic examples that would help you in explaining how to calculate COGS using the extended formula.

 Example #1